SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Modify Authentication Process**

+??? abstract "Active Directory Shadow Credentials"

+    Detects alternative credentials material adding.
+Attackers can abuse msDS-KeyCredentialLink and create a key pair to obtain a persistent and stealthy access to the target user or computer.

+    - **Effort:** elementary

 ??? abstract "KeePass Config XML In Command-Line"

     Detects a command-line interaction with the KeePass Config XML file.
 It could be used to retrieve informations or to be abused for persistence.